-Over the past few years, more than 30 visiting scholars have conducted research at UNC School of Law.
+In past years, more than 50 visiting scholars have conducted research at UNC School of Law.

 Visiting scholars and researchers should review the Carolina Law website for information about course offerings, special events and faculty.